History of Tyre, Lebanon: 1982 Lebanon War with Israel and Occupation

 Still in June 1982, the Israeli forces temporarily arrested some 14,000 men in Tyre and paraded them in front of hooded collaborators who advised the occupators whom to detain.
 They were not considered prisoners of war, but "administrative detainees" and thus the ICRC was denied any access to check on their conditions.
 Women were reportedly imprisoned as well.
 At the same time, the IDF set up a large compound in Burj el-Shemali right next to the Amal technical training center founded by Musa Sadr:

 The centre doubled as office of the Amal leader in South Lebanon, Dawud Sulayman Dawud, nicknamed "David David" because of his alleged readiness to negotiate with Israel.
 He was a native of Tarbikha, one of the five Shi'ite villages in northern Galilee, which were depopulated in October/November 1948, and his Lebanese opponents often called him a Palestinian.
 Dawud and other Amal leaders did not avoid discreet contacts with Israelis, but refused open clientship.
 The IDF soon lost patience and arrested thirteen Amal leaders as early as the summer of 1982.

 Moreover, the IDF set up a military post in Tyre and sponsored the return of Shia feudal lord Kazem al-Khalil to the city in July 1982 after an absence of seven years.
-When his attempts to reconcile with Amal failed, he formed a small militia of some 40 men with Israeli support, recruiting mainly young Shiites from a poor background.
+When his attempts to reconcile with Amal failed, he formed a small militia of some 40 men with Israeli support.
 However, al-Khalil's collaboration not only "discredited" and "delegitimised him in the eyes of the Shi'a, but also earned him the anger of the Syrians.
 This simple miscalculation was an act from which he was never able to fully recover politically".
 Amal, on the other hand, in September 1982 managed to mobilise an estimated 250,000 supporters in Tyre to commemorate the disappearance of Musa Sadr.
 Shortly afterwards, though, a new and hidden force became active that would go on to dominate the scene – Hezbollah.